Jan of Sienno: Family

 He had ten brothers and sisters, among them Jacob, who was Bishop of Kraków and then Archbishop of Gniezno and Primate of Poland.

-He left five sons, Dobiesława, Sigmund, Paul, Peter and John.
+He left five sons, Dobiesława, Sigmund, Paul, Peter, and John.

 Career

 He was Przemysl Chamberlain, Starost of Sandomierz, Castellan of Lwów, and Voivode of Ruthenia.

-John or Jan distinguished himself fighting under Władysław II Jagiełło against Grand Master of the Teutonic Order, Świdrygiełłą and he received Świdrygielles Castle as a reward.
+John or Jan distinguished himself fighting under Władysław II Jagiełło against the Grand Master of the Teutonic Order, Świdrygiełłą and he received Świdrygielles Castle as a reward.

-He was also the founder of the town Zolochiv(meaning Golden) in 1442 which is now in Ukraine.
-His family became one of the leading families in South-Eastern border region of the Polish–Lithuanian Commonwealth.
+He was also the founder of the town Zolochiv(originally "Złoczów", meaning Golden) in 1442 which is now in Ukraine.
+His family became one of the leading families in the South-Eastern border region of the Polish–Lithuanian Commonwealth.

 He died sometime before the year 1477.